 - Stateless Session Beans are the most common Enterprise Beans

 - They are “shared” between client programs.
 In reality, in terms of Java instances, they are cloned.
 Several clones (Java instances) may represent the same component.
 So, between two business method calls, Stateless Session Beans do not keep a persistent state.
-Typically, one call uses a Java instance representing the called component while the second call uses another Java instance representing the same component.
+Typically, one call uses a Java instance representing the called component while the second call uses another Java instance representing the same component

 Creation and deletion